TandonDevOps/IndraABM/README.md

 Work in Progress
 ----------------

-Trying to get all the models working from the API server.
+- Trying to get all previous models working from the API server.

-Implementing HATEOAS for the JS front end.
+- Implementing HATEOAS for use by front ends.

 Frontend:
 - Dark mode currently does not change the colors of components, such as the header or buttons.